Minority representation and fairness in network ranking: An application to school contact diary data: Minority representation profiles and models

 \subsection{Canonical network models}

-In this section, we introduce two canonical generative models for labelled networks, \emph{the stochastic block model} and a more general \emph{labelled graphon model}, which we use to analyze minority representation in degree-based rankings.
+In this section, we introduce two canonical generative models for labelled, undirected networks: the general labelled graphon model and, as a special case, the stochastic block model.
+We use these frameworks to analyze minority representation in degree-based rankings.